RobinLmn/DebrisDiskSimulation/README.md

 ## Using the tool

-Every parameter is defined in the '.config' file.
+Every parameter is defined in the '.config' file under the 'Content' directory.
 In this file, enter all the parameters associated with the simulation, like the size of the window, the parameters of the star, and the path to the file containing the orbits.
 Evering line starting by '#' is a comment and will not be read.

 In the tool, you can zoom in and zoom out using the arrow keys.
 You can rotate around by using WASD or moving the mouse and right clicking at the same time.